psantos9/leanix-custom-report-tutorial-04/TUTORIAL.md

 ### Visualizing the results
-In order to visualize our application lifecycle matrix, and since we have the data fetching business logic in place, all we need to do is to adjust the **body** tag of our **index.html** file according the following template:
+In order to visualize our application lifecycle matrix all we need to do is to adjust the **body** tag of our **index.html** file according the following template:

 ```html
 <html>